VirgilSecurity/demo-twilio-backend-nodejs/README.md

-# Sample Backend for Node.js
+# Twilio Sample Backend for Node.js

-This repository contains a sample backend code that demonstrates how to generate a Virgil JWT using the [Javascript SDK](https://github.com/VirgilSecurity/virgil-sdk-javascript)
+This repository contains a sample backend code that demonstrates how to combine Virgil and Twilio JWT generation.

 > Do not use this authentication in production.
-Requests to a /virgil-jwt endpoint must be allowed for authenticated users.
+Requests to a /virgil-jwt and /twilio-jwt endpoints must be allowed for authenticated users.
 Use your application authorization strategy.

 ## Prerequisites
 - [NodeJS from 6 to 11](https://nodejs.org/uk/)